rapyuta-robotics/amr-deployment/README.rst

 AMR Deployment
 =====================

-These instructions are for launching IO-AMR using the ansible deployment system
+These instructions are for launching IO-AMR using the ansible deployment system.
+Before you start you must make sure you have the following

+- A linux/windows computer for running the deployment
+- rapyuta.io account and credentials for deploying instances
+- docker credentials for io_amr (ioamrreadonly)

 Installing Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^